HyoMinKang/AWS/esp32_led_button/README.md

 ## Video

 You can see the video of the entire projects, including Android app client at the bottom of [this post](http://joondong.tistory.com/61?category=651762).
-This blog is written Korean, but I have plan to translate English.
+This blog is written Korean, but I have plan to translate to English.

 ## Preparations